-Have you been feeling like you’re are losing your mind lately?
-Placing items down but can’t seem to find them?
-Or forgetting those important appointments?
+Have you been feeling like you’re losing your mind lately?
+Are you placing items down but can’t seem to find them?
+Are you forgetting those important appointments?

 Table of Contents